kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 #### Explain which use cases have been identified as unsupported by the project

-As Kubeflow is composed of multiple projects, each working group makes its own determinations as t what will be excluded from them.
+As Kubeflow is composed of multiple projects, each working group makes its own determinations as to what will be excluded from them.
 However we have an overarching theme and governance structure (Steering Committee) that has identified the following areas as not being a priority for all projects:

 - The projects are deployed in any Kubernetes (each release will specify tested versions), regardless of the underlying infrastructure, independently through Kubernetes manifests leveraging Kustomize and/or Helm Charts.
-However, the project doesn’t provide an implementation to be deployed on infrastructure besides Kubernetes. - We do not officially enforce a deployment method or distribution.
+However, the project doesn’t provide an implementation to be deployed on infrastructure besides Kubernetes.
+We do not officially enforce a deployment method or distribution.

 - Kubeflow doesn’t provide a GitOps implementation, however Kubeflow manifests can be integrated into a GitOps solution.
-For example, Platform Engineers can create an ArgoCD Application (CRD) to install and configure Kubeflow projects. by providing Kubeflow individual project manifests, for example Pipelines.
+For example, Platform Engineers can create an ArgoCD Application (CRD) to install and configure Kubeflow projects by providing Kubeflow individual project manifests, for example Pipelines.
 The GitOps application will read from the Kubeflow Pipelines manifest and Argo CD will deploy the configurations in the target cluster.